xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Via()`

-Returns an array of proxy identifiers:
+Returns an array of proxy identifiers.

+Example:

     Array
     (